BuidlGuidl/abi.ninja/README.md

 - **Unverified contracts**.
 Two different options are available:
   - Decompile using [`heimdall-rs`](https://github.com/Jon-Becker/heimdall-rs) (experimental).
   - Provide the ABI and the contract address.
 - **Proxy contracts**.
-Currently using [`evm-proxy-detection`](https://github.com/gnosis/evm-proxy-detection) to detect proxy contracts and provide the implementation address.
+Autodetects most popular proxy patterns, and allows to read and write as proxy.

 ABI Ninja (v2) is built with 🏗 [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2).